FalsePattern/LightingOverhaul/README.md

 ## Features
 - Light gets colored when it passes through stained glass (even sunlight!)
 - Smooth mixing of colored light
+- Custom colored light values for any light-emitting modded block

 ## Fork changes
 - Migrated to a way better build script.